-America was going through an economic recession in the late 1950s.
-As an answer to the growing popularity of small imported cars, Chevrolet introduced the Corvair for the 1960 model year.
+America had been going through an economic recession in the late 1950s.
+As an answer to the growing interest in smaller cars, Chevrolet introduced the Corvair for the 1960 model year.
 It would compete head-to-head with the Rambler American, Ford Falcon, and Chrysler's new Valiant.
 However, unlike it's competitors, the Corvair sported a rear-mounted, air-cooled, six-cylinder alloy motor.

-The Corvair was powered by an air-cooled six-cylinder engine, referred to as a flat six, as the cylinders were horizontally opposed.
-It was also mounted in the rear of the car, like Volkswagen Beetles and Porsches.
-In order to use an existing manual transmission, engine rotation was reversed.
+The Corvair was powered by a unique air-cooled engine.
+It was referred to as a "flat-six" as the two banks of three cylinders were horizontally opposed.
+The engine was mounted in the rear of the car, like Volkswagen Beetles and Porsches.
+In order to use an existing transmission from other Chevy passenger cars, engine rotation was reversed.

 Air-cooled engines do not have water pumps, thermostats, hoses, or a radiator.
 Water-cooled engines can have trouble with air pockets in the cooling system as well as leaks.
 The dry weight of an air-cooled engine is lighter than a comparable water-cooled engine.

-Less powerful than other cars in its class, the Corvair's engine generated 80-95 horsepower, sufficient for the fairly light car.
-All Corvair engines had forged cranks and connecting rods, torsional vibration dampeners, hydraulic lifters and oil coolers, and have aluminum heads and engine cases.
+Less powerful than other cars in its class, the Corvair's engine generated 80 to 95 horsepower, which was sufficient for the weight of the car.
+All Corvair engines had forged cranks and connecting rods, torsional vibration dampeners, hydraulic lifters and oil coolers, and had aluminum heads and engine cases.
 All of these components made for a very durable motor.

 With the engine in the rear, the interior floor was flat, offering more room for passengers.
 The front trunk housed the spare tire.
 All Corvair models had all-wheel independent suspension, GM's first.
 Unibody construction with welded front fenders was another first for GM.